moinwiki/moin/docs/intro/glossary.rst

       A single content item within a wiki site.

    wiki page
-      A single content item within a wiki site, maybe rather used for text-like items.
+      A single content item within a wiki site, possibly used for text-like items.

    wiki site
       A web site implemented using a wiki engine.